crate/cratedb-guide/docs/connect/python/records.md

 :::{div} .clearfix
 :::

-[Records] is a very simple, but powerful, library for making raw SQL queries to most relational databases.
+[Records] is a deceptively simple but powerful library for making raw SQL queries to most relational databases.
 Powered by SQLAlchemy and Tablib, it covers many database types and allows you to export your results to CSV, XLS, JSON, HTML Tables, YAML, or pandas dataframes with a single